Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize-invaders.md

 A `SceneTransitionHandler` with a lightweight state machine allows you to track clients' progress in regards to Scene Loading.
 It notifies the server when clients finish loading so that the other listeners are informed, by encapsulating the `SceneSwitchProgress` or creating a wrapper around it that others can subscribe to.

-You track that progress by subscribing to the MLAPI's `SceneSwitchProgress`, which is created when you call `NetworkSceneManager.SwitchScene` in the [SceneTransitionHandler.cs](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders/Assets/Scripts/SceneTransitionHandler.cs):
+You track that progress by subscribing to the Netcode's `SceneSwitchProgress`, which is created when you call `NetworkSceneManager.SwitchScene` in the [SceneTransitionHandler.cs](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders/Assets/Scripts/SceneTransitionHandler.cs):

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders/Assets/Scripts/SceneTransitionHandler.cs#L89-L105